We're excited to bringing a tour of the session, "So You Want to Be Published" to Halifax, Wolfville, Antigonish, Yarmouth and Sydney!

 Working on an essay, novel, magazine article or history book, but not sure how to get it published when you're done?
 Hesitating to share your ideas because you think the process is more complicated than you're ready for?
 Then this professional development session is for you.
 Learn from A J B Johnston and Sarah Sawler as they share everything they know about the publishing process - from non-fiction and magazine articles to short stories and novels.

-Sarah and John (or Sarah and Norma Jean) will talk transparently about the entire process, sharing practical, usable advice on a wide range of topics including (but not limited to):
+Sarah and John (or John and Norma Jean) will talk transparently about the entire process, sharing practical, usable advice on a wide range of topics including (but not limited to):

 - writing an eye-catching query letter